Gnomorian/gnom-gnom-utils/README.md

 # ENCHANTMENTS
 ## prosperous Auto-Smelt
+  [] fortune pickaxe that also smelts the ore from the ore block.
-  - fortune pickaxe that also smelts the ore from the ore block.
+  [x] fortune pickaxe that also smelts the ore from the ore block.

 # Mod Support